Overview

 (Confirmed)

-Full Professor of Computer Science at UniMe.
-Research focuses on distributed systems, cloud/edge computing, IoT, and ML applications in healthcare.
-Extensive experience in cloud architectures, security, resource management in federated cloud environments.
+Antonio Celesti is Full Professor of Computer Science at the University of Messina (UniMe).
+His research focuses on distributed systems, cloud and edge computing, the Internet of Things (IoT), and the application of machine learning in healthcare.
+He has extensive expertise in cloud architectures, security, and resource management within federated cloud environments.

 Coming Soon